MarcelNawrath/spaceInvaders/README.md

 "Q": shoot a missile (you can't shoot a second missile until the first one dissappeared)

-If the lives of both player is less than or equal 0 the game is over
+If the lives of both player are less than or equal 0 the game is over

 If one enemy or more are at the same height as one spaceship the game is over